datanav/docs/roadmap.rst

 We are looking into how we can get the clustered architecture everywhere, and how to migrate all our cloud subscriptions to the new architecture.

-Self hosted clustered architecture (Q1 2023)
+Self-hosted clustered architecture (Q1 2023)
 ============================================

-Today self hosted Sesam only supports the single machine variant.
-A lot of new features are only offered on the clustered architecture (e.g. Metrics API, Integrated Search), and is therefore not available on self hosted subscriptions.
+Today self-hosted Sesam only supports the single machine variant.
+A lot of new features are only offered on the clustered architecture (e.g. Metrics API, Integrated Search), and is therefore not available on self-hosted subscriptions.

-We are looking into self hosting of the clustered architecture.
+We are looking into self-hosting of the clustered architecture.
 This architecture is based on Kubernetes, and will require a running Kubernetes cluster.
 We will start testing on the most common Kubernetes services (Google GKE, Amazon EKS and Azure AKS).

 Reusable connectors (Q2 2023)
 =============================